Delicate White Fish

 Did You Know?

-- 2.Flounder and sole are flatfish that begin life as normal, vertically-oriented fish but undergo metamorphosis where one eye migrates to the other side of their head as they mature
+- 4.Halibut and flounder are flatfish that begin life swimming normally like other fish, but as juveniles undergo a remarkable metamorphosis where one eye migrates to the other side of the head, resulting in their distinctive flat shape

 Plating Guidance